Logo

 When completing the registration, note that the Galeodan Suites are registered with the Ministry of Tourism under the name of “Jardin de Helena” .

-You still have to pick up your card at the airport, so many travelers do the entire application at the airport.
+You still have to pick up your card, and pay, at the airport, so many travelers do the entire application at the airport.

 Keep the card as you will be asked to produce it on your return trip.